jwadolowski/cookbook-cq/README.md

 ---

-All LWRPs are idempotent, so action won't be taken if it's not required.
+All LWRPs are idempotent, so action won't be taken if not required.

 ---

 ## cq_package

-It allows for CRX package manipulation using CRX Package Manager API.
+Allows for CRX package manipulation using CRX Package Manager API.

 Key features:
 * package specific details (name, group, version) are always extracted from